 The battery durability requirements of this Regulation are defined in terms of Minimum Performance Requirements (MPRi), which represent minimum allowable values for SOCE and SOCR at specific points in the lifetime of the vehicle.
 Vehicles falling under the categories of OVC-HEVs and PEVs shall meet both of the Minimum Performance Requirements in Tables 1 and 2 below.
 The MPRs may differ depending on the category of the vehicle and type of propulsion.

-In order to address regional considerations, a Contracting Party may optionally elect to enforce only one of the two Minimum Performance Requirements (MPRi) in each of the tables below (i.e. either the one ending at 5 years or 100,000 km, or the one ending at 8 years or 160,000 km).

 Table 1

 Battery Energy based (SOCE) MPR